KenKundert/inform/doc/user.rst

 Occasionally the actual culprits are not available where the messages are printed.
 In this case you can use culprit caching.
 Simply cache the culprits in you informer using :func:`inform.set_culprit` or :func:`inform.add_culprit` and then recall them when needed using :func:`inform.get_culprit`.
-For example:
+Both *set_culprit* and *add_culprit* are designed to be used with Python's *with* statement.

+The following example illustrates the used of culprit caching.
+Here, the code is spread over several functions, and the various culprits are known locally but are not passed directly into the function that may report the error.
+Rather than explicitly passing the culprits into the various functions, which would clutter up their argument lists, the culprits are cached in case they are needed.

 ..  code-block:: python